n0nuser/n0nuser.github.io/content/posts/emailserver/index.md

    {{< img "gmail8.jpg" "" "border" >}}
 9. Done!

-Sometimes this screens doesn't appear in the same order, it may ask for some security settings like using STARTTLS (without SSL) or SSL, selecting one or another will modify the port to use.
+Sometimes this screens doesn’t appear in the same order, it may ask for some security settings like using STARTTLS (without SSL) or SSL, selecting one or another will modify the port to use.

-If you followed the steps in every config file of the different services, you shouldn't encounter any problem with this.
+If you followed the steps in every config file of the different services, you shouldn’t encounter any problem with this.
 But if that's the case, feel free to [contact](../../#contact) me!